-The student expenses outlined in the following paragraphs are anticipated charges for the 2021-2022 academic year.
-Changing costs may require adjustment of these estimated charges.
-To view charges approved by the Board of Trustees after the May 2021 board meeting please visit the Student Financial Services costs of attending page.
+The student expenses outlined in the following sections are anticipated charges for the 2022-2023 academic year.
+To view charges approved by the Board of Trustees after the May 2022 board meeting please visit the Student Financial Services costs of attending page.

-To guarantee enrollment, admitted students must submit a non-refundable acceptance fee of $495 using the application status page online (preferred method), or by mail by sending a check, made payable to: Office of Admissions, University of Vermont, 194 South Prospect Street, Burlington, VT 05401-3596 (include the student's date of birth on the check).
-See more information about paying your acceptance fee at UVM.
+To guarantee enrollment, admitted students may pay their $495 non-refundable acceptance fee online through the application status page (encouraged method), or by mail with a check, made payable to: Office of Admissions, University of Vermont, 194 South Prospect Street, Burlington, VT 05401-3596 (include the student's date of birth on the check).
+Learn more about paying your acceptance fee at UVM.
 Payment of the acceptance fee must be received by the date specified in the acceptance letter.

 |Average Housing and Meals||$13,324||$13,324|

-This reflects the UVM Student Health Insurance Plan for the 2020-2021 school year.
-Learn more about 2021-2022 premium information through the Center for Health & Wellbeing.
+This reflects the UVM Student Health Insurance Plan (SHIP) for the 2021-2022 school year.
+Learn more about 2022-2023 premium information through the Center for Health & Wellbeing.

 Note: Tuition and fee charges are the same whether a course is taken as audit or for credit.

 The comprehensive fee is a fee paid by all students in support of programs and services that support student success and strengthen the University community.
 The comprehensive fee supports a wide range of services, including those that students have access to whether taking their courses on-campus or through remote/online options.
 The comprehensive fee supports the University's maintenance of critical academic, athletic, health, technology, and community infrastructure, as well as library resources, academic support services, online learning platforms, career counseling, student organizations, and more.